How To: Cook Bacon

 Cooking bacon on the stove top:

-• Start with a cold pan, preferably cast iron, and cold bacon.
+• Start with a cold cast iron pan and cold bacon.

 • Flip the bacon once the bottom side has a slightly golden crust.
-You may need to shuffle the bacon around in the pan if your burner has a hot spot.
+You may need to shuffle the bacon around in the pan if your burner or skillet has a hot spot.

-• Cook until both sides have a slightly golden crust and the bacon is done to your liking.
+• Cook until both sides have a slightly golden crust and the bacon is at your desired level of crispiness.
 About 5 more minutes.

-• Use tongs to pick up the bacon, shake gently to remove the bacon fat, and lay the bacon strips on a bed of paper towel to absorb the excess fat.
+• Use tongs to pick up the bacon, shake gently to remove the bacon fat, and lay the bacon strips on a paper towel lined plate to absorb the excess fat.

 • Serve!